Immanuel-01/Sentiment-Analysis-Of-Dell-Review/README.md

 This project provides **valuable sentiment insights for Dell** using **machine learning and deep learning**.
 With **BERT's superior performance**, this approach can be used in **customer feedback systems, automated support, and product improvement strategies**.

----

-Would you like to add **installation instructions, dataset sources, or API integration** to this README? 🚀